 You’ll also only want to go this route if you’re sure your new apartment will sell within the negotiated contractual timeframe.
 While some sellers may be open to extended closings if they are also trying to find a new home, this situation works best in a buyer’s market with little competition.

-For anyone who purchases an apartment in a co-op building, the co-op board reviews each applicant’s complete finances.
+The co-op board reviews each applicant’s complete finances for anyone who purchases an apartment in a co-op building.
 So, if you own another apartment while trying to buy a new one, the co-op board will be aware of it.
-Some co-op boards don’t feel comfortable approving applicants with two apartments if your finances don’t reflect a stable pathway to owning both places long term.
+Some co-op boards don’t feel comfortable approving applicants with two apartments if your finances don’t reflect a long-term stable pathway to owning both places.

-In almost all cases, it is a good idea to have a seasoned real estate agent on your side, but when you are buying and selling at the same time, this is especially true.
+In almost all cases, it is a good idea to have a seasoned real estate agent on your side, but this is especially true when you are buying and selling simultaneously.
 A real estate agent can help you manage the logistics of closing on both apartments, negotiate with the seller and buyer on timing, and help you get the best deal for both homes without feeling rushed or pressured.

 Unless you’re moving out of state, keeping the same real estate agent for both transactions can help you minimize agent costs and headaches.
-Your agent can communicate with both your buyer and seller that you’re moving and ask for leeway with closing dates to make both sales work.
-Having the same agent can also help keep your agent in the loop about the logistics of when you need to move by on both sales.
+Your agent can tell your buyer and seller that you’re moving and ask for leeway with closing dates to make both sales work.
+Having the same agent can also help keep your agent in the loop about the logistics of moving by on both sales.

-While it is possible to sell your current apartment and buy a new one at the same time, to save yourself some stress, have a backup plan.
-It’s essential to keep in mind that you’re not the only person moving in these sales, and three different families or couples will need to move apartments simultaneously to make this work.
-Perhaps for a night or two, you might need a storage unit or to stay in a hotel.
+While it is possible to sell your current apartment and buy a new one simultaneously, have a backup plan to save yourself some stress.
+Remember that you’re not the only person moving in these sales, and three different families or couples will need to move apartments simultaneously to make this work.
+Perhaps you might need a storage unit or stay in a hotel for a night or two.

 If your buyer for your new home falls through, consider renting out your old place on a six-month lease until you’re settled in your new home and can re-focus your selling efforts.
 If a problem arises with your new home, you and your family can rent temporarily until the new place closes.